Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 To create a fashion figure:

-mark head placement and overall height ((ypically 9 10 head lengths )) -
+- Establish proportions mark head placement and overall height ((ypically 9 10 head lengths ))

-typically at the 3rd head length from the top. -
+- Place the waistline typically at the 3rd head length from the top.

-roughly 1 1.5 head lengths below the waist. -
+- Add hip line roughly 1 1.5 head lengths below the waist.

 Render fabrics and textures